-Josee Bienvenu gallery is pleased to announce that Requiem NN by Juan Manuel Echavarria is now going on view for one year at the Tate Modern in London in the Artist and Society wing.
+Josee Bienvenu gallery is pleased to announce Requiem NN by Juan Manuel Echavarria.
+The exhibition coincides with the installation of Requiem NN at the Tate Modern in London, where it will be on view for one year in the Artist and Society wing.
 "This wing is concerned with the ways in which artists engage with social ideals and historical realities.
 Whether through traditional media or moving images, abstraction or figuration, militancy or detached observation, all the artworks in this wing highlight aspects of the social reality in which they were made, and try to generate a reaction and convey a more or less explicit message to their publics” (Tate Modern).
-Composed of 65 lenticular prints installed in a grid, Requiem NN is on long-term loan from Tate Americas Foundation, courtesy of the Latin American Acquisitions Committee 2020.
-In conjunction with its exhibition at the Tate Modern, Josee Bienvenu gallery presents a similarly scaled installation of Requiem NN in New York.
+Requiem NN is on long-term loan from Tate Americas Foundation, courtesy of the Latin American Acquisitions Committee 2020.

 For the past two decades, Juan Manuel Echavarría's work addresses the dread and human tragedy of the endless drug war in Colombia.
 In 2006, after his first visit to Puerto Barrio, Echavarría set up the foundation Puntos de Encuentro to give scholarships to students from rural areas, invisible victims of the drug war.
 Through 2013, he has taken multiple journeys to document a cemetery in Puerto Berrío, a town on the banks of the Magdalena River.
 Within the cemetery, a particularly colorful mausoleum stands apart from the others.
 The tombs are marked with the letters NN: Ningún Nombre—No Name.